OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q5_JudicialReviewPetitions.md

 ---
 title: 'Question 5: Petition Timing'
+excerpt: >-
-excerpt: This measure would increase the amount of time to review signatures for citizen's initiatives and people's vetos.
+  This measure would increase the amount of time to review signatures for citizen's initiatives and people's vetos.
-election: 2023-11-07
+electionDate: 2023-11-07
 header:
   overlay_image: ../../assets/img/2023_11/Q5_Clipboard.jpeg
   teaser: ../../assets/img/2023_11/Q5_Clipboard.jpeg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Clipboard with a pencil
 search: true
-categories:
-  - November 2023 Election
+election: november-2023-election
 tags:
-  - Constitutional Amendment
+  - constitutional-amendment
 yes_vote: I want to allow more time to review petition signatures.
 no_vote: I don't want to keep the review time as it currently is.
-last_modified_at: 2023-10-07 T12:23:00-05:00
+lastModifiedDate: 2023-10-07
 ---

 ## The gist